 Noise

 Another issue while not nearly as important as the previous is the noise factor.
-If you’re running a generator anywhere near your home or even close to being indoor, it could be quite loud and annoying.
+If you’re running a generator anywhere near your home or even close to being indoors, it could be quite loud and annoying.

 Can I Store a Generator Outside?